Texas Courts Re-Closing Amid COVID-19 Spike - Law360

 Also on Friday, the Laredo Division of the Southern District of Texas extended an earlier order that closed public access to the courthouse and pushed back the start date for any jury trials to Aug.
 3 at the earliest.
 The Brownsville Division of the Southern District of Texas separately announced its courthouse would close to the public Monday, with reopening evaluated on a weekly basis.

-Chief Judge Orlando Garcia, of the Western District of Texas, told Law360 on Monday that two weeks ago he extended his earlier order, pushing jury and non-jury trials back to July 31 at the earliest.
+Chief Judge Orlando Garcia, of the Western District of Texas, decided two weeks ago to extend an earlier order and push jury and non-jury trials back to July 31 at the earliest.

 Judge Garcia urged collaboration between state courts and federal courts on reopening schedules, saying it could lead to juror confusion.

-Note: Update: This story has been updated with more details about the closures.